Giwayume/unfuck-the-internet/README.md

 # Unfuck the Internet
 This is my personal Ublock Origin filter list to remove annoying things that get past other adblock filters.

+**Note: this may break websites in ways that are undesirable to you, but desirable for me.
+This is my personal list, after all.**

 1. I don't like mobile websites bugging me to install their mobile app
 2. I don't like videos in news sites that pop out and stick to the screen
 3. I don't like "subscribe to my email list" and other similar popups